liviamds/liviamds/README.md

 ## About Me

-I am passionate about technology and always looking for new challenges.
+I am passionate about technology and games.
 This repository is my space to share my learning projects, experiments, and progress.

 ---